The Road to the Sacred Valley: A Personal Tale of Peru’s Past and Present

 Then there was the curfew—el toque de queda.
 After midnight, the streets emptied, and soldiers had the authority to shoot without warning.
 It was a time of fear and uncertainty, yet somehow, amidst the chaos, I found hope in the resilience and strength of the people I met.

-My job took me across Peru, visiting textile factories, but after several years, I was forced to return to the Netherlands.
+My job took me across Peru, visiting textile factories, but after some years, I was forced to return to the Netherlands.
 Nevertheless, the memory of the brave, warm-hearted people I met during those years stayed with me.

 In September 1992, a turning point came: Abimael Guzmán, the leader of Sendero Luminoso, was captured.
 Over the next 18 months, 3,600 of his followers surrendered or were captured, and the political violence that had plagued the country began to subside.